 The military family point is a great one.
 I know many military wives that feel like they can’t keep their career because of constant moves.
 A work-at-home job or business can give you that career satisfaction while maintaining the flexibility your family needs!

-This arrangement allows me to stay right in the heart of my field while saving on the cost of child care.
+This arrangement allows me to stay right in the heart of my field while saving on the cost of childcare.
 My career is important to me and I never really pictured myself being happy staying at home without working.
-I get to the self-worth I feel from continuing my career while also having precious time with my son while he is young.
+I get the self-worth I feel from continuing my career while also having precious time with my son while he is young.
 It’s the best of both worlds. – Meaghan

 One of the primary reasons women are way, way behind men in retirement savings is because of the years we take out of the workforce for childcare and family care.
 Care is expensive, and many families can’t afford full time outside help.
 Those lost years of employment not only mean less direct savings, but also a slowing of our income growth trajectory that impacts our long-term earnings ability.
 Sacrifices we make willingly, but working at home can, as Meaghan says, give some moms the “best of both worlds.”